rpgreview/papersandpaychecks/cow-orkers.md

 *A Demon story*.
 Renove, "The Beautiful Earl", has been summoned by a merchant-wizard who has tired of what they perceive as onerous taxes on ports and shipping and has sent the demon to the kingdom's treasurer, who just so happens to be a high ranking cleric.
 Rightly recognising the cleric's intrest in such matters, the demon has taken the form of a very beautiful young man with a melodious voice that echoes wonderfully throughout the gothic arches of the local cathedral.
 The cleric has become quite obsessed with establishing a stronger acquaintance with this young man, who spoken voice is equally enticing and whose wise words bring hope and inspiration.
 The treasurer has become quite derelict in his duties, and tax bills are piling up.
 The PC Adventurers are hired to find out what has gone wrong.

 **Devil**

+Broadly speaking, a Devil is a bodily representation of various cultural and temporal expressions of evil, and thus has varied forms and names.
+The ancient Egyptian religion has Apep, the giant serpent of chaos, the Zoroastrians had Angra Mainyu, the Buddhists Mara.
+In the Abrahamic religions Satan is considered to be the Devil, although sometimes other gods are referred to as devils as well (e.g., Beelzebub is originally the name of a Philistine god).
+In *Fantasy Papers & Paychecks* a devil is the ultimate ruler of the demons as far as they can be ruled within their feudal hierarchy.
+At any one time there is only "the Devil", but there is always a number of former holders of the title and invariably they would like to have a shot at the top title again.

 Characteristic	Value	Bonus
 Strength	1	-5	Profession	Devil